-KELA will reimburse some of the costs of private health care services.
-If you wish, you can make use of the treatment carried out by a private specialist, for instance.
+KELA reimburses some of the costs of some private health care services.
 With the exception of psychotherapy, mental health disorders can be treated in public health care.
 Psychotherapy, on the other hand, must be purchased from private psychotherapists almost without exception.

 If a specialist has issued a statement on the need for psychotherapy, it is possible to apply for financial support for the costs of the therapy from KELA (The Social Insurance Institution of Finland).
 Even if you decide to commit to psychotherapy entirely on your own expense, you might still want to choose a psychotherapist approved by Valvira (former TEO) and reimbursable by KELA, in order to ensure the quality of treatment.
 Read more about psychotherapy.

-Several organisations offer so-called organisation-based help services.
-The services offered by the organisations are mostly funded with the support of Veikkaus Oy (RAY) and they are free of charge for the users.
+Several civil society organisations offer help services, mostly funded with funds from the governmental gaming monopoly Veikkaus Oy and they are free of charge for the users.
 In addition, people can participate in the activities organised by several organisations, for example by working as part of the voluntary support personnel.
 The organisations offer help in the form of hotlines, online help, face-to-face crisis work, peer support or rehabilitation courses.

-Examples of organisations providing help for mental health problems
+Examples of civil society organisations providing mental health help and support

 Finnish Central Association for Mental Health (opens in new tab)